V (franchise): Comics

 DC Comics published an 18-issue V comic book series from February 1985 – July 1986, with stories set to be concurrent with the events of V: The Series.
 The editor of the comic reported at one point in the letter (fan mail) column that DC was working to acquire permission to continue the storyline of the television series should it not be renewed for a second season.
 In the end, either such permission was denied or DC decided not to pursue the matter further.
 The cover of the 18th issue did state "Final Issue", but actually featured (with issue 17) a flashback story featuring Elias Taylor.
 (Issue 16 led into the opening scene of the final television episode.)

 In Japan, Go Nagai wrote a manga adaptation of the series with art by Tatsuya Yasuda.

 Computer game

 V is a video game based on the TV series of the same name.
 It was developed by Ocean Software.
 The programmer was Grant Harrison.

 In the role of Mike Donovan, the player must infiltrate an alien mother-ship, destroy the craft, and escape alive.
 The opening scene is a docking bay, and the player's objectives are to spread the red dust to take out the alien visitors and to set 5 bombs in strategic locations to blow up the mother-ship.
 The player must solve many puzzles in order to progress and complete the game.

+Audio dramas

+On December 23, 2024, Big Finish Productions announced a new radio drama adaptation of Kenneth Johnson's original scripts, with the action now moved to the United Kingdom.
+The first set of episodes, "V UK: Visitation", was released on January 23, 2025 and covers the arrival of the Visitors and the beginning of the human rebellion.
+The second set, "V UK: Occupation", is scheduled for release in August 2025.
+The series stars Jack Myers as Mike Donovan, Annabel Baldwin as Juliet Parrish, and Janie Dee as Diana.

+Writer and producer Jonathan Morris commented:

+Although "V - UK" has all the trappings of science fiction - motherships, aliens, laser guns - that's not what it's about.
+It is, pretty blatantly, an allegory for living life under occupation or under a fascist government.

+That tyranny will gain power by offering simple solutions and by making scapegoats.
+And in that situation, you have to ask - what would I do?
+Would I join the resistance or would I keep my head down for the sake of a quiet life?

+My goal, basically, was to make it feel close to home, uncomfortably so, because that's the power of the premise.
+It's not about aliens invading a distant world.
+It's about them marching down the street where you live.
+This is a story set in a world post-Brexit, post COVID-19, and some of the themes from the original miniseries - such as the vilification of scientists - are even more timely now.